scipy/scipy.org/www/install.rst

 ----------------

 The Python language is moving from the 2.x series to Python 3.
-As of late 2012, all of the core Scipy Stack packages support Python 3, but some more specialist packages still only work on Python 2.
+As of late 2012, all of the core SciPy Stack packages support Python 3, but some more specialist packages still only work on Python 2.
 The full distribution listed above will mostly install Python 2, with the exception of `Pyzo <http://www.pyzo.org/>`_.